Updated February 2021

-Healthy Chicken Alfredo Bake takes a classic 30 minute meal and puts a healthy, veggie packed twist on it.
+Healthy Chicken Alfredo Bake takes a classic Italian pasta dish and puts a healthy, veggie-packed twist on it.
 The veggies are blended and hidden in the sauce, which makes this chicken alfredo casserole simple, delicious, and better for you.
-You can feel good about serving your family this easy weeknight meal because it’s packed with cauliflower, whole milk, and veggie pasta.
-Your kids will be happy to be served it since the cheesy goodness makes it feel decadent.
-Follow my tips below to making this healthy twist on a classic recipe .
+You can feel good about serving your family this easy weeknight meal because it’s packed with cauliflower, broccoli, and veggie pasta.
+And your kids will be happy to eat it, too, because they will think this is a traditional chicken alfredo!
+The health benefits can be our little secret.